Writing Pedagogy, Women’s Studies, Environmental/Nature Writing, Travel Writing; Poetry, Public Art

-Nancy C. DeJoy is Associate Professor in the Department of Writing, Rhetoric, and American Cultures and the Director of Academic Assessment Initiatives for the College of Arts and Letters at Michigan State University.
+Nancy C. DeJoy is Associate Professor in the Department of Writing, Rhetoric, and American Cultures at Michigan State University.
 In Process This: Undergraduate Writing in Composition Studies she presents an approach to undergraduate writing that reconnects reading and writing to create a pedagogy of participation and contribution.
 Subsequent scholarship has focused on how research-based writing instruction can integrate information literacy activities in productive ways, especially by refiguring the relationship between reading and writing in ways that enrich content comprehension.
 DeJoy creates custom materials for first-year writing programs that wish to move toward inquiry-based pedagogies that invite participation (rather than mere consumption) and contribution (rather than adaptation).
-She has also published in the areas of community-based literacy education, faculty/librarian partnerships as well as more widely in composition studies.
+Her most recent scholarship focuses on the opportunities for inclusion presented to us as a result of the internationalization of higher education in the U. S. She has also published in the areas of community-based litercy education, faculty/librarian partnerships as well as more widely in composition studies.
 Her poetry appeared in Contemporary American Voices in 2012.
+Her recent creative and funding resource work focuses on working toward inclusion of poetry and poetics in public art movements.
+She is the Coordinator of the Sidewalk Poetry Project at Michigan State University (https://lib.msu.edu/poetrycompetitionrules/).
+DeJoy is currently pursuing a certificate in Museum Studies.
 She is a graduate of the Summer 2013 Higher Education Resources Services Seminar (HERS) for women.

 2013.
 “Understanding the Relationship Between Good Writing and Good Research: RAIDS Heuristic for Reading and Writing Research" (with Sara Miller and Benjamin Oberdick).
 Successful Strategies for Teaching Undergraduate Research.
 Rowan Littlefield.